 - We respectfully ask that if you are sick or experiencing any symptoms of illness that you postpone your visit until you have been symptom-free for at least 14-days.

-- Miller is offering virtual consultations via Spruce or Skype, both of which are HIPAA compliant, so that you can have your appointment from the comfort of your own home.
-These visits are done via telemedicine so Dr. Miller will be visible and in right in front of you, just as he would be if you were seeing him in person.
+- Dr. Miller is offering virtual consultations via Spruce or Skype, both of which are HIPAA compliant so that you can have your appointment from the comfort of your own home.
+These visits are done via telemedicine so Dr. Miller will be visible and right in front of you, just as he would be if you were seeing him in person.
+If you prefer an in-clinic consultation, we ask that you follow our social distancing protocols.

 Call our New Patient Coordinator at